antrea-io/antrea/docs/ovs-pipeline.md

  and kube-proxy.
 This means that the reply traffic will arrive at the originating Pod with the incorrect source IP (it will be set to the backend's IP instead of the service IP).
-So we keep track of such connections (indentified by matching the ingress port against the gateway port) and for all reply traffic we set the destination to the local gateway MAC.
+So we keep track of such connections (identified by matching the ingress port against the gateway port) and for all reply traffic we set the destination to the local gateway MAC.
  * drop packets reported as invalid by conntrack